likeflix-app/backend-isadora/BOOKING_API_DOCUMENTATION.md

 - The `updated_at` field is automatically updated on every modification
 - Phone number is optional
 - User idea/note is optional
+- Status field is optional when creating a booking
-- Default status is `confirmed` when creating a new booking
+- Default status is `in attesa di conferma` (waiting for confirmation) when creating a new booking
+- All status values are in Italian: `in attesa di conferma`, `confermata`, `fatta`, `cancellata`
+- Existing bookings are automatically migrated to use Italian status values on server restart